formidable-family/FFCRegressionImputation/README.md

 `corMatrix(data='', varpattern='',debug=0, test=0, parallel = 0)`

 - `varpattern='[regularexpression]'` apply a regular expression to filter the data columns, and reduce size of matrix processed.
 Filtering the variables is optional but HIGHLY RECOMMENDED if you are working with the entire background.csv file.
-Example query for selecting only constructed variables (about 300 variables, runtime of 1 hour on a modern 4-core machine: `^c[mfhpktfvino]{1,2}[12345]`.
+Example query for selecting only constructed variables (about 300 variables, runtime of 1 hour on a modern 4-core machine): `^c[mfhpktfvino]{1,2}[12345]`.
 - `debug=0` shows which models are running, the quality of predictions relative to original data, and any model errors.
 Any value >= 1 will show progress notifications, errors and warnings.
 - `test=0` runs on only the first 4 variables of a given dataframe; helpful for trying out the function options before running full correlation matrix.
 - `parallel=0` whether to attempt to parallelize for faster processing time (currently, for MacOSX only).